 Tengu also has unusually ineffective hip fire for an SMG due to large pellet spread.
 When firing from the hip, Tengu deals consistent, but low damage.
 You’re unlikely to kill an enemy in close quarters fast enough, or before running out of ammo, if you’re not using Extended Mags.
 So unless the enemy is extremely close, it is better to always ADS and aim for upper body.

 Tengu has surprisingly decent and consistent performance at range, and a blazingly fast short reload.

 NSX Tengu is featured in this Highly Technical Guide.

 These prestige copies of first generation SMGs can’t be purchased with certs or station cash.
 To get one of these, you have to complete the auraxium tier of SMG directives.

 Auraxium SMGs have a unique “alive” camouflage shader for showing off, as well as a unique combination of attachments: Extended Mags, Forward Grip and HVA.
 Apart from the scope, you can’t change these attachments, and don’t need to purchase them.
 As a penalty, Auraxium SMGs do not get a velocity benefit from HVA, and they have longer reload.

 While this clearly ranged setup might seem weird for an SMG, consider that base SMGs already have CQC well covered.

-And, if for some reason you would want to kit out an SMG to be more potent at range – which is the biggest weakness of all SMGs – this setup is a dream come true.
+And, if for some reason you would want to kit out an SMG to be more potent at range – and short range is the biggest weakness of all SMGs – this setup is a dream come true.

 And you don’t lose much in close quarters either.
 At most, you’re going to need an extra bullet to kill at certain ranges, but given super high SMG RoF – it’s not that big of a deal.